 This was our 5th year of taking ten awesome high school students to CIY MOVE.
 Every year, prior to the event, Satan whispers in our ear, “It’s too much time… the drive is too long… it’s too much work.”
 But, it’s an honor to do it, and we praise God as we watch changes occur in our students as God’s Word is presented.

-Bri: Of all of the messages, the one which stuck out to me the most was light and darkness.
-In this message we compared light to dark and how some of us live in the dark and the only way to have real peace is to be in the light with God.
+BOf all of the messages, the one which stuck out to me the most was light and darkness.
+In this message we compared light to dark and how some of us live in the dark.
+The only way to have real peace is to be in the light with God.
 While at CIY I decided to step out of the darkness and walk in the light of Christ.
 One big thing I learned from this year’s CIY was that everyone has a story and some kind of baggage.
 Even if people are smiling on the outside it doesn’t mean there isn’t tough stuff going on inside.
-I thought I was the only one going through stuff, but seeing others who have gone through the same thing, or even worse, really opened my eyes.
+I thought I was the only one going through stuff.
+But seeing others who have gone through the same thing, or even worse, really opened my eyes.

 What testimonies!
-While at CIY we had one young lady surrender her life, accepting Christ as her Savior and two students who recommit their hearts and lives to Christ.
+While at CIY we had one young lady surrender her life, accepting Christ as her Savior.
+Also, two students recommitted their hearts and lives to Christ.
 By the end of the week, our students were in awe of how the Holy Spirit was moving and working in the hearts of all who attended.

 It is humbling and amazing to work at Cookson Hills with these outstanding students.
 I love seeing Christ move in our students.
 It brings me encouragement to stand against Satan’s whispers of doubt, and boldly answer with a resounding: “Yes it’s hard…but absolutely worth it!”